KDE/digikam-doc/batch_queue/bqm_workflow.rst

     The Batch Queue Manager Workflow Create Dialog

-Later, with a new Queue, if you want to apply a workflow with your precious tools/settings, just double click over an item from **Workflow** tab, or drag and drop the item from **Workflow** tab to **Assigned Tools**.
+To apply a workflow to a new Queue, select the new Queue, then double click over an item in the **Workflow** tab, or drag and drop the item from **Workflow** tab to **Assigned Tools**.
 The Workflow will be assigned to the current Queue and will be ready to run.

-To manage a workflow entry, right-click with mouse over an entry from the **Workflow** tab to enable the context menu.
-This allows to edit a workflow properties or to delete it.
+To manage a workflow entry, right-click on an entry in the **Workflow** tab to enable the context menu that provides options to edit workflow properties or delete the workflow.

 .. figure:: images/bqm_workflow_context_menu.webp
     :alt: